 Bellafill received Drug Administration approval last week for the treatment of acne scarring.
 By injecting Bellafill underneath the scars, the microspheres go to work pushing them out, making the skin smoother.

 Patients and plastic surgeons alike are very excited as this is the first FDA product for acne filling and is another great option to add for those suffering from acne scarring.
+You may also want to consider Forever Clear BBL for acne treatment.
 To learn more about this product, visit our Bellafill page or schedule a free consultation with Dr. Thompson to determine if Bellafill is right for you.